-Babo-Vagia (old woman Vagia) Grammenidou, Afroditi Vargiamidou, and Dimitra Grammenidou are singing The Song of the Dead Brother also known as The Song of Areti.
+Babo-Vagia (old woman Vagia) Grammenidou, Afroditi Vargiamidou, and Dimitra Grammenidou sing The Song of the Dead Brother also known as The Song of Areti.

-One of the best-loved, pan-Balkan, and dramatic narrative songs about the power of an oath, of mourning and of a curse.
+One of the best-loved, pan-Balkan, and dramatic narrative songs about the power of an oath, of mourning as well as the power of a curse.

-Babo-Vagia (old woman Vagia) Grammenidou and Domna Samiou are singing the wedding song My Mother, I Warned You.
+Babo-Vagia (old woman Vagia) Grammenidou and Domna Samiou sing the wedding song My Mother, I Warned You.
 It is sung when the bride says goodbye to her mother, leaving her paternal home and heading out to church and marriage.

-The same group of women are singing the song Alexander and the King that delivers in poetic form one of the best-known legends of the Fall of Constantinople.
+The same group of women sing the song Alexander and the King that delivers in poetic form one of the best-known legends of the Fall of Constantinople.
 It recounts the legend of the old woman who sets a condition for accepting the inconceivable news that the City had indeed fallen to the Turks.
-The the half-fried fish leap out of her pan and return to the water.
-Well, the fish did leap out of the pan and, according to popular tradition, swim still in the holy water of Istanbul’s Baluklu church, the ‘church of the Fish’.
-It was here that King Alexander and Constantine, the prime symbolic figures of antiquity and of Byzantine splendour, receive news of the inconceivable catastrophe that has befallen their nation.
+The sign will be when the half- fried fish leap out of her pan and return to the water.
+Well, the fish did leap out of the pan and, according to popular tradition, still swim in the holy water of Constantinople’s Baluklu church, the ‘church of the Fish’.
+It was here that King Alexander and Constantine, the prime symbolic figures of antiquity and of Byzantine splendor, receive news of the inconceivable catastrophe that has befallen their nation.

-Yiorgos Demertzis plays the Pedoraki Dance with the bagpipe and the people of Asproneri village dance.
+Yiorgos Demertzis plays the Pedoraki Dance on the bagpipe and the people of Asproneri village dance.

-Yiorgos Demertzis plays the Zonaradikos Dance in the bagpipe and the people of Asproneri village are dancing.
+Yiorgos Demertzis plays the Zonaradikos Dance on the bagpipe and the people of Asproneri village are dancing.

 The Dance of the Hare and the Hunter is a satirical mimetic dance danced by two usually elderly men.
 One represents the hare and the other the hunter.
 It was customary to dance it at the end of wedding feasts.

-Yiorgos Demertzis is singing and playing on his bagpipe the song ‘of migration to foreign lands and orphanhood’ Stormy Mountains, Foggy Lowlands
+Yiorgos Demertzis sings and plays on his bagpipe the song ‘about migration to foreign lands and orphanhood’ Stormy Mountains, Foggy Lowlands

 During the preparation of the program, Domna Samiou recorded the following songs.